-Houma, the seat of Terrebonne Parish, about an hour southwest of New Orleans, is an historic community at the heart of Louisiana’s Cajun and Creole country.
+Houma, LA—the seat of Terrebonne Parish—about an hour southwest of New Orleans, is a historic community at the heart of Louisiana's Cajun and Creole country.
 Here is where residents and tourists enjoy the music, food and other cultural elements of life in southwest Louisiana.

 Those looking for a new home or business in the area will find it to be a family-friendly and affordable place to live, a place that confidently displays some of the best characteristics of Louisiana.

-Houma (about 60 miles southwest of New Orleans, most of zip code 70360, about 14 square miles) is mapped approximately from 6th and 7th Streets and Highways 459 and 311 on the north, the Gulf Intracoastal Waterway and Industrial Boulevard on the south, west of Alex Street and South Hollywood Road on the west and along East Main Street and Highways 24 and 56 on the east.
+Houma is mapped approximately from 6th and 7th Streets and Highways 459 and 311 on the north, the Gulf Intracoastal Waterway and Industrial Boulevard on the south, west of Alex Street and South Hollywood Road on the west and along East Main Street and Highways 24 and 56 on the east.

 The Houma-Terrebonne Airport services the city with daily connecting flights.
 Louis Armstrong New Orleans International Airport is a short trip northeast.
 A mass transit system, plus major bus and rail lines also traverse the communities surrounding Houma.